katieT92/Lobo-Shell/README.md

 # Lobo-Shell
 Shell program in C processes simple commands, multiple pipes, and redirection.

-# Instructions to run in linux environment after download
+# Instructions to run in unix environment after download

 make all